API

 (optional) Add an Attachment Tag.

-If you select a public interface, you can turn on the Use Reserved IP toggle and assign a reserved IP address to your instance.
+If you select a public interface, you can turn on the Use reserved IP toggle and assign a reserved IP address to your VM.
+Enable the IPv6 dual-stack toggle to use IPv6 addresses.

-If you select a private interface, configure a network and a subnetwork according to the steps below.
+If you select a private interface, configure a network and a subnetwork according to the following steps.

-To configure a network, select an existing network from the drop-down list or create a new one by clicking Add a new network.
-If you choose the latter, the new window will open:
+Select an existing network from the dropdown list or create a new one by clicking Add a new network.

 Add a new network

-To create a subnet, select an existing subnet from the drop-down list or create a new one by clicking Add a new subnetwork.
-If you choose the latter, the new window will open:
+Select an existing subnetwork from the dropdown list or create a new one by clicking Add a new subnetwork.

 Add a new subnetwork

-• (optional) Turn on the Enable DHCP toggle to automatically assign IP addresses to machines in the subnet.
+3. (optional) Turn on the Enable DHCP toggle to assign IP addresses to machines in the subnet automatically.

-Optionally, you can turn on the Use Reserved IP toggle to assign a reserved IP address to your instance and/or turn on the Use Floating IP toggle to assign a floating IP address to your instance.
+Optionally, you can turn on the Use Reserved IP toggle to assign a reserved IP address to your VM and turn on the Use Floating IP toggle to assign a floating IP address.

 The Firewall settings

-If you want to create a new firewall, refer to the article: Add and configure a firewall.
+If you want to create a new firewall, refer to our article on adding and configuring a firewall.

-You can connect to a Windows instance from your Control Panel or from your computer over RDP protocol.
+You can use the password to connect to a Windows VM from the Gcore Customer Portal or from your computer using RDP (Remote Desktop Protocol).

-• Turn on User data to customize your VM during the initial boot by a cloud-init agent.
+Enable the User data toggle to customize your VM during the initial boot by a cloud-init agent.

-You can configure your password to connect to your Linux instance from your Control Panel or via SSH.
-To do it, insert the code below to the User data field and enter your password:
+You can configure your password to connect to your Linux VM from the Customer Portal or via SSH.
+To do so, insert the following code to the field, replacing **your password** with your chosen password:

 #cloud-config